How to create and use Isolines with CARTO

 LDS works on a quota system.
 Each project will have a defined monthly quota, which equates to the number of functions run and the number of features it is run on.

 As a CARTO user you can view the status of your LDS quota by running the LDS_QUOTA_INFO() function from the Analytics Toolbox in your data warehouse console.
-This will tell you information on your project’s monthly total and used quotas as well as which provider you are using.
+This will tell you information on your project’s monthly total and used quotas, as well as which provider you are using.

 Each feature you perform an operation on will consume 1 unit of your quota.
 So if you ran isochrones from 100 stations, you would consume 100 units.
 Null values or functions which do not complete due to errors do not consume any units.

-Location Data Services enable a range of other geospatial functions such as geocoding - read more here.
+Location Data Services also enable a range of other geospatial functions such as geocoding - read more here.

 Before diving into creating a catchment, there are a few parameters you’ll need to decide on.